-Tea tree oil has been long valued for its antifungal, antibacterial, and antiviral properties.
-In the 1920s, it was used in dentistry and surgery to help clean wounds and prevent infections.5 Surgeons believed that it is more effective than carbolic acid, the commonly used antiseptic at that time.6
+Tea tree oil has been long valued for its antifungal, antibacterial and antiviral properties.
+In the 1920s, it was used in dentistry and surgery to help clean wounds and prevent infections.4

-Tea tree oil's has become more popular within the last few years, and it is now added to soaps, shampoos, lotions, and other personal care products.
+Tea tree oil's has become more popular within the last few years, and it is now added to soaps, shampoos, lotions and other personal care products.
 Tea tree oil has many uses around the home, too.
-An article in Mother Nature Network7 lists nine home uses of tea tree oil, including:
+An article in Mother Nature Network6 lists nine home uses of tea tree oil, including:

 Composition of Tea Tree Oil

-There are over 100 components in tea tree oil, but it is mostly made up of terpene hydrocarbons: monoterpenes, sesquiterpenes, and their alcohols.8 Light, heat, exposure to air, and moisture can affect TTO's stability, so make sure to place it in an airtight container and store it in a dark, cool and dry place.
+There are over 100 components in tea tree oil, but it is mostly made up of terpene hydrocarbons: monoterpenes, sesquiterpenes and their alcohols.7 Light, heat, exposure to air and moisture can affect TTO's stability, so make sure to place it in an airtight container and store it in a dark, cool and dry place.

 Benefits of Tea Tree Oil

-Tea tree oil has gained a reputation for being an all-around remedy, from removing makeup9 to treating warts.10 Numerous studies have been conducted to prove the potential benefits of tea tree oil for health ailments, such as:
+Tea tree oil has gained a reputation for being an all-around remedy, from removing makeup8 to treating warts.9 Numerous studies have been conducted to prove the potential benefits of tea tree oil for health ailments, such as:

-- Acne — A comparative study published in the Medical Journal of Australia11 found that TTO and benzoyl peroxide both had a significant effect in ameliorating patients' acne.
+• Acne — A comparative study published in the Medical Journal of Australia10 found that TTO and benzoyl peroxide both had a significant effect in ameliorating patients' acne.
 Although the onset of action in tea tree oil was slower, it caused fewer side effects than benzoyl peroxide.

-- Fungal infections — A study published in the journal Tropical Medicine and International Health found that treating toenail onychomycosis with 2% butenafine and 5% TTO in cream cured 80 percent of patients.
+• Fungal infections — A study published in the journal Tropical Medicine and International Health found that treating toenail onychomycosis with 2 percent butenafine and 5 percent TTO in cream cured 80 percent of patients.

 How to Make Tea Tree Oil

-Large-scale tea tree oil manufacturers use steam distillation to extract the product.15 But if you have fresh tea tree leaves on hand, you can easily make this oil.
-Here's a step-by-step process from OfftheGridNews.com:16
+Large-scale tea tree oil manufacturers use steam distillation to extract the product.14 But if you have fresh tea tree leaves on hand, you can easily make this oil.
+Here's a step-by-step process from OfftheGridNews.com:15

 How Does Tea Tree Oil Work?